 Delirium is an acute, fluctuating change in mental status, with inattention, disorganised thinking, and altered levels of consciousness.
 It is a potentially life-threatening disorder characterised by high morbidity and mortality.
 Guidelines address recognition, risk factors, and treatment for delirium.

-The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) notes that in order to be diagnosed with delirium, a patient must show all 4 of the following features.
+The Diagnostic and Statistical Manual of Mental Disorders (DSM-5-TR) notes that in order to be diagnosed with delirium, a patient must show all 4 of the following features.

 A disturbance in attention (i.e., reduced clarity of awareness of the environment) is evident, with reduced ability to focus, sustain, or shift attention.
 This disturbance in consciousness might be subtle, initially presenting solely as lethargy or distractibility, and might be frequently dismissed by clinicians and/or family members as being related to the primary illness.